npnelson3/DynamicCollimationMonteCarloPackage/README.md

   - **Y1**: Moves in the negative Y-direction.
   - **Y2**: Moves in the positive Y-direction.

-Below is a list of the arguments the trimmer extensions require:
+Each trimmer type can be called by setting s:Ge/MyTrimmer/Type = "X1".
+Below is a list of the arguments the trimmer extensions require after the type has been declared:
+  - **Parent** = Parent geometry component.
   - **HalfThickness** = Half thickness of trimmer.
   - **HalfWidth** = Half width of trimmer.
   - **HalfLength** = Half length of trimmer.